Community-Owned Mineral Rights: Pros and Cons

 One of the main challenges of community-owned mineral rights is the complexity of managing and overseeing mineral extraction operations.
 Mineral resource management requires technical expertise, financial acumen, and a thorough understanding of the industry.
 Many communities may lack the necessary resources or knowledge to effectively manage such operations.

-Moreover, the lack of financial infrastructure and systems to support such large-scale operations may make it difficult to ensure that the revenue from mineral extraction is distributed fairly among all community members.
-This could lead to disputes or tensions within the community over how profits are allocated and who benefits most from the resources.
+Moreover, the a lack of financial infrastructure and systems to support such large-scale operations.
+This may hinder efforts to ensure that the revenue from mineral extraction.
+The community members fairly distribute it among themselves.
+This could lead to disputes or tensions within the community regarding how they allocate profits and who benefits most from the resources.

 Risk of Exploitation or Corruption